nuitrcs/vim_workshop/VimTutor.md

 the pattern

-**Example II:** Find the next *bear* pattern in *animals.txt* file from the command mode.
+**Example II:** Find the next *bear* pattern in *animals.txt* file from the normal mode.
-- Hit ESC to switch to command mode then hit `n`
+- Hit ESC to switch to normal mode then hit `n`

 Each time you hit `n` the next matching pattern will be found and the cursor will move to that location

-**Example III:** Find the previous *bear* pattern in *animals.txt* file from the command mode.
+**Example III:** Find the previous *bear* pattern in *animals.txt* file from the normal mode.
-- Hit ESC to switch to command mode then hit `N` (i.e. SHIFT+n)
+- Hit ESC to switch to normal mode then hit `N` (i.e. SHIFT+n)

 Each time you hit `N` the previous matching pattern will be found and the cursor will move to that location

-**Example IV:** Find the pattern *badger* only if it is a whole word in *animals.txt* file from the command mode.
+**Example IV:** Find the pattern *badger* only if it is a whole word in *animals.txt* file from the normal mode.
-- Hit ESC to switch to command mode
+- Hit ESC to switch to normal mode
 - Type `/` first before the pattern to be searched
 - Type `\<badger\>` and hit ENTER/RETURN